letsencrypt/cp-cps/CPS.md

 ### 4.3.1 CA actions during certificate issuance

-Certificates issued by the Root CA require an individual authorized by ISRG to deliberately issue a direct command in order for the Root CA to perform a certificate signing operation.

-The source of a certificate request is confirmed before issuance.
-CA processes are protected from unauthorized modification during certificate issuance.
-Issued certificates are stored in a database and then made available to the Subscriber.
+At a high level, the following steps are taken during issuance of a Subscriber Certificate.
+ISRG's automated processes confirm that all names which will appear in the Common Name and/or list of SANs of the certificate have been properly validated to be controlled by the Subscriber requesting the certificate.
+The certificate is signed by a Subordinate CA in an HSM.
+After issuance is complete, the certificate is stored in a database and made available to the Subscriber.

 ### 4.3.2 Notification to subscriber by the CA of issuance of certificate